Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

    | 2m27s | Normal | SuccessfulDelete | replicaset/httpbin-598f48c6d | Deleted pod: httpbin-598f48c6d-nwx67 |
    | 2m27s | Normal | Killing | pod/httpbin-598f48c6d-nwx67 | Stopping container httpbin |

 ## Conclusion

 The integration of native sidecar support in Istio 1.20 and its inclusion in the AKS Istio addon marks a significant advancement in simplifying and enhancing service mesh deployment and management.
 This feature provides substantial benefits, including improved performance, simplified configuration, and operational efficiency.
 We are committed to providing state-of-the-art features that empower our users to build resilient and scalable applications on AKS.

 ## Credits

-This feature is made possible through the collaborative efforts of the AKS traffic team, AKS Add-on team and the Istio community.
-Special thanks to Niranjan Shankar, Shashank Barsin, Dennis Menge.
+This feature was made possible through the collaborative efforts of the AKS traffic team, the AKS Add-on team, and the Istio community.
+Special thanks to Niranjan Shankar, Shashank Barsin and all other AKS traffic team members; Robbie Zhang from the AKS CCP and Add-on team; and Brian Redmond for his guidance on this blog.

 For more detailed information, you can refer to the [Istio-based service mesh add-on for Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/aks/istio-native-sidecar).
 If you have any question with regard to this preview feature, please leave us an issue here: https://github.com/Azure/AKS/issues.